securenetwrk/aci_ansible_learning_labs/README.md

-Cisco DevNet Learning Labs: Introduction to Using ACI with Ansible
+Cisco DevNet Learning Labs: Introduction to Using ACI and Ansible

-These self-paced interactive tutorials provide instructions for developers to learn about build and operate the ACI Fabric programmatically using its APIs.
+These self-paced interactive tutorials provide instructions for developers to learn about how to build and operate the ACI Fabric programmatically using its APIs.

 We write these labs for display within the [Cisco DevNet Learning Labs system](https://learninglabs.cisco.com).